ros-industrial/abb_librws/README.md

 ## Overview

 A C++ library for interfacing with ABB robot controllers supporting Robot Web Services (RWS).
 See the online [documentation](http://developercenter.robotstudio.com/webservice/api_reference) for a detailed description of RWS.

-See [abb_libegm](https://github.com/ros-industrial/abb_libegm) for a companion library that interfaces with EGM.
+See [abb_libegm](https://github.com/ros-industrial/abb_libegm) for a companion library that interfaces with *Externally Guided Motion* (EGM).

 ### Sketch